theimowski/SuaveMusicStore/index.md

 A few remarks regarding the `nonEmptyCart` function:

 - first comes the column headings row ("Name, Price, Quantity")
-- then for each `CartDetail` from the list there is a row containg:
+- then for each `CartDetail` from the list there is a row containing:
     - link to album details with album title caption
     - single album price
     - count of this very album in cart